 - Pelington 703

-The LW3 Tundra has the fastest bullet velocity of any sniper rifle on this list, placing it third on our list.
+The LW3 Tundra has one of the fastest bullet velocities of any sniper rifle on this list, earning it a high ranking.
 Our specific loadout features a unique scope that can go from 2x to 20x without producing any lens flare glint.
 This is extremely powerful in Warzone as your target won’t be able to tell which direction they are being shot from.
 Give our best Warzone LW3 Tundra loadout a look to see which attachments you’ll need to upgrade this weapon.

-If you like to play aggressively, the Pelington 703 may be the best sniper rifle for you.
 Similarly to the Kar98k, this sniper rifle is great for fast-scoping, allowing players with steady hands to rack up quick headshots as soon as they see a fellow sniper.
+The Pelington 701 is a much stronger pick following the big one-shot headshot nerf, as its bullet velocity and 1-shot headshot range are the best of all the aggressive snipers in the game.
 Check out our best Pelington 703 Warzone loadout to see which attachments you should use.

-The SKS is easily the best of the semi-auto marksman and sniper rifles thanks to its more manageable recoil and some greater attachment versatility.
+The SKS is easily the best of the semi-auto marksman rifles thanks to its manageable recoil and greater attachment versatility.
 Read our guide on how to level up your Modern Warfare battle pass fast in order to unlock the SKS and Renetti.